solarwinds/snap-plugin-lib/tutorial/07-proxy/README.md

 }
 ```

-We can execute using following command line to see only result of test (passed/failed)
+We can execute using the following command line to see passed/failed result of a test
 ```bash
 go test ./...
 ```